Automation guide • reviewed March 23, 2026

 Which workflows should most teams automate first?

 Most teams should start with the repetitive coordination work that already steals time every week: intake routing, owner assignment, deadline reminders, stalled-status follow-up, and risk or exception alerts.
-Those workflows usually produce the fastest operational gain without forcing the team to redesign everything at once.
+Those workflows usually create the fastest operational gain without forcing the team to redesign everything at once.

 Built-in project automation is stronger when the goal is to keep routing, reminders, and follow-up close to the delivery workflow itself.
-Zapier or other integration-first tools are often better when the main problem is orchestrating many external apps.
+Zapier, Make, or other integration-first tools are often better when the main problem is orchestrating many external apps.
 Teams should decide whether the core pain is project coordination or system-to-system breadth.

 Can workflow automation help with IT operations and deadline risk?